-Whether or not these claims are true, however, has been up for debate.
+Whether or not these claims hold up, however, has been up for debate.
 Research on saw palmetto’s effects has produced conflicting results.
 Today, we’ll talk about whether a saw palmetto supplement is worth the try and the best options currently on the market.

-Saw palmetto (Serenoa repens/Sabal serrulata) is a palm-like plant originating from the southeastern United States.
+Saw palmetto (Serenoa repens/Sabal serrulata) is a palm tree-like plant originating from the southeastern United States.
 Its use dates back to the early 1900s, when it was employed as a remedy for a variety of reproductive illnesses.